Nuand/bladeRF/doc/development/test_checklist.md

 ### OTP region readback ###

-There should be no warnings, info, or debug messages reported while performing this operations.
+There should be no warnings, info, or debug messages reported while performing this operation.

 * [ ] ```bladeRF-cli -e 'info' -v debug``` should report the serial number.

 ### Calibration region readback ###

+There should be no warnings, info, or debug messages reported while performing this operation.

 * [ ] ```bladeRF-cli -e 'info' -v debug``` should report the VCTCXO DAC calibration and FPGA size.

-There should be no warnings, info, or debug messages reported while performing this operations.

 ### Writing calibration data ###

-During the following steps, There should be no error, warning, info, or debug messages other than the information about flash page read operations.
+During the following steps, there should be no error, warning, info, or debug messages other than the information about flash page read operations.

 * [ ] Back up calibration data via: